“God put me on this earth to accomplish a certain number of things and right now, I am so far behind I shall never die.” -unknown

 How do I find out about my individual state requirements?

 Google.
 But that is also what we are here for.
-If your state requires and extension, we will send it in for you. 😀
+If your state requires an extension, we will send it in for you if we have your information inhouse for each state you worked in. 😀

-I usually get a federal refund, but owe my home state, should I be concerned with sending in an estimated payment by April 15th?
+I usually get a federal refund, but owe my home state, should I be concerned with sending in an estimated payment by the tax deadline?

 What is the IRS Failure to File penalty?

-This is the penalty for not filing your return by the due date (including extensions).
+This is the penalty for not filing your return by the due date (May 17th, 2021 or October 15th with an extension filed).
 It is only applied if there is a balance due on your return.
-The penalty is a 5% on the balance that you still owe, calculated per month, but maxed at 25%.
+The penalty is 5% on the balance that you still owe, calculated per month, but maxed at 25%.

 What is the IRS Late Payment penalty?